-From the above analysis, it may be concluded that the site is suitable for development of the project.
 This subsection discusses the various project configuration/development option.

-4.2.1 Option 1: Do not further develop the facility
+4.2.1 Option 1: Do not develop any facility

 This option shall retain the status quo.
-Having already established a strong business and strategic need for the project supported by a sound demand analysis it is safe to conclude that if a bus terminal facility is not further developed the gap between demands and actual infrastructure provided shall only widen in the coming years.
+This could widen the gap between demands and actual infrastructure provided shall only widen in the coming years.
 Hence, this option shall not be considered further.